ronka/htstarter/tasks/prd-hebrew-rtl-localization.md

 ## Introduction/Overview

-Convert the existing HighTechStarter website to a fully Hebrew-localized, right-to-left (RTL) interface.
+Convert the existing HighTechShip website to a fully Hebrew-localized, right-to-left (RTL) interface.
 This involves translating all text content to Hebrew, implementing RTL layout support across all components, and ensuring proper Hebrew typography and user experience.
-The site name "HighTechStarter" will remain in English as the brand name, while all interface elements and content will be in Hebrew.
+The site name "HighTechShip" will remain in English as the brand name, while all interface elements and content will be in Hebrew.

 ## Goals

 1. **Complete Hebrew Localization**: Translate all UI text, content, and user-facing messages to Hebrew
 2. **RTL Layout Implementation**: Ensure all components, forms, and layouts work correctly in RTL direction
 3. **Cultural Adaptation**: Adapt the interface to Hebrew reading patterns and cultural expectations
-4. **Maintain Brand Identity**: Keep "HighTechStarter" as the English brand name while localizing the interface
+4. **Maintain Brand Identity**: Keep "HighTechShip" as the English brand name while localizing the interface
 5. **Preserve Functionality**: Ensure all existing features work seamlessly in the Hebrew RTL environment

 ## User Stories